 Cultural travel offers and activities that enable recycling, upcycling and creative educational programmes fit into this context.
 The workshop to learn how to handle antiquarian books, guided shopping tours to the most beautiful second-hand shops or a creative workshop to recreate Roman jewellery are examples of sustainable travel.
 It is no longer about ‘ticking off the must-sees“ but about active and respectful immersion in themes and cultures.

 A sustainable and responsible approach has become central to cultural tourism.
 Travellers are more conscious of their environmental footprint and the social impact of their visits.
 There is a growing demand for tourism practices that support local communities, preserve cultural heritage, and promote equitable economic benefits.
-This shift has led to the development of community-oriented tourism models that consider and even prioritize local well-being over mere economic gains.
+This shift has led to the development of community-oriented tourism models that consider and even prioritise local well-being over mere economic gains.
+Additionally, sustainable travelling can be combined with personal interests and sustainable souvenirs in an exciting way.
+Sustainable travel does not end with appropriate transfers and accommodation options; the travel experiences, right down to the souvenirs, are also part of the sustainable experience.

 From Booklovers Paradise in Belgrade to Vintage Chic in Osijek